 Capers are a good source of vitamins and minerals.
 They provide vitamin K, which is important for blood clotting.
 Vitamin K helps make the protein called Prothrombin that helps in blood clotting.

-Capers have a small amounts of Vitamin A, Vitamin E, Vitamin B2 (Riboflavin) and Vitamin B3 (Niacin).
+Capers have a small amount of Vitamin A, Vitamin E, Vitamin B2 (Riboflavin) ,and Vitamin B3 (Niacin).
 These vitamins are important for skin and hair health.
 Iron helps in the formation of red blood cells.

 Even though these vitamins and minerals are not in large amounts, they help the body run efficiently.